ideckia/ideckia/README.md

 * [Random color](https://github.com/ideckia/action_random-color): Generate random color and show it in the item.
 * [Stopwatch](https://github.com/ideckia/action_stopwatch): Executing this action, will start and pause a timer shown in the button itself.
 * [OBS-websocket](https://github.com/ideckia/action_obs-websocket): Control OBS via websockets.
 A wrapper for [obs-websocket-js](https://www.npmjs.com/package/obs-websocket-js)
+* [Timezones](https://github.com/ideckia/action_timezones): Show the time in the configurated timezones.
+* [Worklog](https://github.com/ideckia/action_worklog): Log you daily work in a plain json file.
+* [FTP-Connect](https://github.com/ideckia/action_ftp-connect): Connect to FTP in a simple and fast way.
+* [SSH-Connect](https://github.com/ideckia/action_ssh-connect): Connect to SSH in a simple and fast way.
+* [Open weather](https://github.com/ideckia/action_open-weather): Show the weather in the configured towns.

 Don't you like these actions?
 Change them or [create your own](#create-your-own-action) to fit your needs.